Joaquim-Apanha-Ostras/Joaquim-Apanha-Ostras/README.md

 - 💞️ I’m looking to collaborate on Someting
 - 📫 How to reach me egdarsognares2006@gmail.com
 - 😄 Pronouns: Her/King
-- ⚡ Fun fact: female canguros have 3 vag1nas
+- ⚡ Fun fact: female kangaroos have 3 vag1nas

 <!---
 Joaquim-Apanha-Ostras/Joaquim-Apanha-Ostras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.